kunaakos/yorgos/README.md

 # **yorgos** is a bit weird.

-It is **an experiment** in writing an actor framework in TypeScript that allows one to create apps that are distributed across: processes, tabs, iframes, workers, embedded devices, serverless functions - in any combination.
+This is an experiment in writing an actor framework written in TypeScript that allows one to create apps that are distributed across networks of devices that can run JS.
+It aims to be a loose and simple implementation of the concept.

-It aims to be modular, simple enough so nodes can be implemented in other languages and to use the least amount of dependencies possible (currently: none).
+In short: **it runs in browsers, too** *and* it does **transparent remoting**.

 ## Overview

 Actors communicate via **messages that can be serialized as JSON**, and address each other by ID only.
 IDs are plain strings that you can pass along in messages.

 Multiple actor systems can be linked together to form a single network.
-Transports are not implemented as part of the framework, but remoting and templates for implementing your own transports are.
+Transport implementations are not part of the framework, but remoting and templates for implementing your own transports are.
 This allows you to choose your own protocols and deal with security as you wish (see code examples).

-**Actor hierarchy is flat** (*parent-child relations and system map will be added* for cases that require a strict hierarchy), which makes it easier for actors to roam across diffent systems in your network.
+**Actor hierarchy is flat** (parent-child relations and system map will be added in the future for cases that require a strict hierarchy), which makes it easier for actors to roam across diffent systems in your network.

 The framework is *very verbose and explicit* and encourages you to be so in your own code.
 It tries to be as strict as possible, but it's all JS at the end of the day, and TypeScript coverage is meant to help you write and refactor code, not validate your data.
 That being said, *validation will be added as an optional feature*.